Sample Prior Guided Robust Model Learning to Suppress Noisy Labels: Experiment

 To study the effect of the two networks scheme, we train a single network.
 All steps are done by itself.
 By removing the two networks scheme, the test accuracy decreases by an average of about 0.91\%.

-{To study the effect of the samples dividing optimization, we divide the dataset only by the prior knowledge $w_{ip}$.
+{To study the effect of the sample dividing optimization, we divide the dataset only by the prior knowledge $w_{ip}$.
 The result shows that whether a sample is noisy or not depends not only on the training history, but also on the information of the image itself and the corresponding label.
 Integrating this information can make judgments more accurate.
-By removing the samples dividing phase, the test accuracy decreases by an average of about 0.68\%.}
+By removing the sample dividing optimization phase, the test accuracy decreases by an average of about 0.68\%.}

 To study the effect of the pseudo-labels refining phase, we use the pseudo-labels without being refined by the estimated transition matrix.
 By removing the pseudo-labels refining phase, the test accuracy decreases by an average of about 0.69\%. {We also evaluate the pseudo-labels refinement method in DivideMix \cite{2020DivideMix} by replacing our scheme with ``co-refinement" and ``co-guessing".
 By replacing our pseudo-labels refining phase with ``co-refinement" and ``co-guessing", the test accuracy decreases by an average of about 0.49\%.}